uac-ctf/writeups/car_keys/README.md

 ## Solve

-They say that another key was engraved with the word "QWERTY" which intuitively leads to "QWERTY" being some sort key.
+They say that another key was engraved with the word "QWERTY" which intuitively leads to "QWERTY" being some sort of decoding key.

 Given the flag, we perform an Alphabetical Substitution in which the chipertext alphabet is "QWERTY".